A monstera on the article Monstera Watering Schedule

 It would be best if you watered Monstera plants every two to three days in hotter, more humid climates every two to three days.

-My friends in Singapore and the Philippines do this with their monsteras, and as a result, I can see that their monsteras are doing very well.
+My friends in Singapore and the Philippines care for their monsteras.
+Because of this, I see that their monsteras are thriving.

 Soil Mixture:

-From the perspective of someone who has made a mistake, here is the deal: Because I used to add an excessive amount of perlite and bark to my soil, it now drains too quickly and does not hold onto the moisture it once did.
+From my experience of making a mistake, here’s the situation: I used to add too much perlite and bark to my soil.
+Now, it drains too quickly and doesn’t hold moisture like it used to.

 Because of this, I had to give my Monstera an almost daily soaking to maintain its hydration.
-Ultimately, I was forced to repot it into a better potting mix that allowed water to drain and maintained a moist soil environment.
+In the end, I had to repot it into a better mix.
+This new mix helped water drain and kept the soil moist.

 The Pot and the Drainage:

-Because they allow water to evaporate more quickly, porous containers like terracotta or ceramic help reduce the risk of root rot.
+Porous containers, like terracotta or ceramic, help water evaporate faster.
+This reduces the risk of root rot.
 On the other hand, this may result in a higher frequency of the need to water your plant.

-Although it might appear that a larger pot would naturally be able to hold more soil volume and keep water moisture for a longer period, it is not a good idea to plant your Monstera in a container that is too large for it.
+While a larger pot may seem like it can hold more soil and keep moisture longer, it is not wise to plant your Monstera in a pot that is too big.

 Did you ever wonder why?
-If the roots of your Monstera have not grown far enough to reach the water on the other side of the pot, the damp soil may attract bacteria that cause root rot.
+If the roots of your Monstera do not reach the water on the other side of the pot, the wet soil can attract bacteria.
+This bacteria can cause root rot.
 However, this may occur if the roots cannot reach the water.

 Propagated Cuttings:

-Cuttings of Monstera that have been propagated and planted in the soil will have the same monstera watering schedule as mature Monstera plants.
+Plant cuttings of Monstera in soil and give them the same watering schedule as mature Monstera plants.

-However, if you grow Monstera cuttings in water, you must change the water every three to five days to avoid fungal infections.
-If you do not do this, the cuttings will get infected with fungi.
+If you grow Monstera cuttings in water, change the water every three to five days.
+This helps prevent fungal infections.
+If you do not do this, fungi will infect the cuttings.

 Signs of Improper Watering